HackYourFuture/Assignments/3-UsingAPIs/Week1/README.md

 ### File `ex3-rollDice.js`

 This exercise is about throwing a dice.
-A dice in this exercise may roll up to 10 times before it settles on a final value, depending on the "energy" with which it is thrown.
+A dice in this exercise may roll up to 10 times before it settles on a final value, depending on the "force" with which it is thrown.
 Unfortunately, if a dice rolls more than six times in our game it rolls off the table and the throw becomes invalid.
-If it rolls six times or less, its final value will be valid.
+If it rolls six times or less, its final (_"settled"_) value will be valid.

 > Note: to keep things simple, we have taken some liberties in this exercise with respect to how a dice behaves in reality.
 For instance, in real life a dice cannot flip back to a value it previously had.
 And it will mostly roll on its corners, not its sides.